smillerhecker/Titanic-Dataset/README.md

 # Titanic Survival Prediction Model

 ## 📌 Overview
-This project aims to predict Titanic passengers' survival using a **Random Forest Regressor**.
+This project aims to predict Titanic passengers' survival using a **Random Forest Classifier**.
 The model preprocesses data using **Pipelines and ColumnTransformer** to handle missing values and categorical encoding.
-However, the model currently has an accuracy issue with a **Mean Absolute Error (MAE) of 0.0**, which suggests possible preprocessing or target variable problems.
+The model has been successfully troubleshooted, and the accuracy has improved.

 ## 📂 Dataset
 The dataset used in this project is stored in `tested.csv`.
 It includes information about Titanic passengers such as: